 The better news is that this study shows that increasing luteolin in the diet can have a significant impact on the graying process.

-Some food sources rich in luteolin include celery, parsley, green bell peppers, broccoli, carrots, cabbage, spinach, onions.
+Some food sources rich in luteolin include celery, parsley, green bell peppers, broccoli, carrots, cabbage, spinach, and onions.

-Fruits containing luteolin include apples - especially eaten with the peel, oranges, lemons, berries such as blueberries, blackberries, strawberries, cranberries, pomegranates, cherries, pears and grapes.
+Fruits containing luteolin include apples - especially those eaten with the peel, oranges, lemons, berries such as blueberries, blackberries, strawberries, cranberries, pomegranates, cherries, pears and grapes.

 Herbs and spices that contain luteolin include thyme, rosemary, oregano, and chamomile.